Serving Chicago’s West Humboldt Park community for the past 36 years.

-Nobel Neighbors is a community organization founded 35 years ago in 1985 for the improvement of quality of life for residents and for those who go to school within the borders of North Avenue, Pulaski, Division, and Kostner in the West Humboldt Park area.
+Nobel Neighbors is a community organization founded 36 years ago in 1985 for the improvement of quality of life for residents and for those who go to school within the borders of North Avenue, Pulaski Rd. , Division St. , and Kostner Avenue in the West Humboldt Park area.

 In our mission to strengthen the quality of life for residents, Nobel Neighbors has addressed issues such as housing, jobs, education, poverty, and community service.
 In an area where crime and violence are high (we are the 5th most common destination for ex-offenders in the state of Illinois), local and surrounding residents are afraid to venture out and service the community.